 2 tsp baking powder

 dash of nutmeg

 dash of salt

-3. In a separate large bowl combine dry ingredients – flour, sugar, baking powder, cinnamon, nutmeg and salt.
+3. In a separate large bowl combine dry ingredients – flour, oats, sugar, baking powder, cinnamon, nutmeg and salt.

 4. Mix wet ingredients into dry ingredients until fully combined.

 5. Using your ice cream scoop (or large spoon), fill muffin cups until approx. 2/3 cups full.

 6. Bake for approx. 25 – 30 minutes, or until a toothpick stuck in the muffin comes out clean (no batter stuck) and muffins are golden and firm.